Last revised: March 6, 2023

 Fraud Prevention and Security.
 To prevent, investigate, and provide fraud notifications, unlawful or criminal activity, unauthorized access to or use of personal information, our data system services, and to meet governmental and institutional policy obligations.

 Dispute Resolution.
-To investigate and resolve disputes and security issues and to enforce our Terms of Service.
+To investigate and resolve disputes and security issues and to enforce our rights under our Services Agreement.

 3. Our Disclosure of Personal Information